ronvree/Interactive-Learner/InteractiveLearner/data/README.txt

     - To run the automated test run CompleteTest.java.

+Location of data files:
+    - Doesn't matter as with our program you can choose which files should be trained from and tested on

 Interaction with GUI:
     - Choose files to train from
     - Choose files to test